paketo-buildpacks/rfcs/text/utilities/0004-source-removal-buildpack.md

    files that **do not** match the pattern globs specified in the environment variables will be deleted, secondly all files that **do** match the pattern globs specified in the environment variables will be deleted in that order.

+Both the include and exclude functionality have been extracted into top level function `sourceremoval.Include()` and `sourceremoval.Exclude()` meaning that the other buildpacks could leverage the logic internally if they so wish.

 ## Prior Art